Stalybridge: Road

 The nearest point of access to the motorway network is approximately 1 mi from the southern boundary of the town at junction four of the M67.
 The M67 is a feeder to the M60 Manchester orbital motorway and the city of Sheffield.
 The A635 A road passes through the town and the A6018 commences at Stalybridge.
 The B6175 and B6176 Huddersfield Road also pass through the town.

 Railway

 Stalybridge railway station is on the former London & North Western Railway route from Liverpool to Leeds.
 TransPennine Express services between Liverpool, Leeds and destinations in north-east England run via Manchester Piccadilly or Manchester Victoria, then rejoin the LNWR route line at Stalybridge.

 The Stockport to Stalybridge Line only now carries two parliamentary services, one in each direction on Saturday mornings, to avoid closing the intermediate stations Reddish South and Denton.

 Buses

 Stalybridge bus station is run by Transport for Greater Manchester.

-The majority of services that serve the bus station are run by First Greater Manchester and Stagecoach Manchester, whilst other operators include Nexus Move and Stotts.
+The majority of services that serve the bus station are run by Metroline Manchester (most of which under the Bee Network) whilst other operators under the Bee Network include Stagecoach Manchester and Diamond North West.

 There are frequent buses running to Ashton-under-Lyne.
 Buses also run to Glossop, Hyde, Manchester, Oldham and Saddleworth.